FranbonAhmed/hmda-responsible-ml-audit/README.md

 ### Model-selection interpretation

-The source team retained **Gradient Boosting (GBT)** as the audit model because it provided strong discrimination and calibration while supporting the source project's fairness / governance tradeoff analysis.
+The original project retained **Gradient Boosting (GBT)** as the audit model because it provided strong discrimination and calibration while supporting the source project's fairness / governance tradeoff analysis.

 Importantly, the saved source outputs show that **Random Forest has slightly higher test AUC and a slightly lower Brier score than GBT**.
 The portfolio therefore does **not** claim that GBT wins every predictive metric.